ENG4903 Professional Practice 2

 - The items required for completion of the Portfolio are described in the study materials.

 Important assessment information

-(a) This course requires attendance at a residential school It is the students' responsibility to attend and participate appropriately in all activities (such as lectures, tutorials, laboratories and practical work) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration. (b) A student who does not attend the "First Seminar" program will normally be required to attend and provide a written report on two (2) technical seminars or equivalent professional meetings to the satisfaction of the Examiner.
+This course requires attendance at a residential school It is the students' responsibility to attend and participate appropriately in all activities (such as lectures, tutorials, laboratories and practical work) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
+On-campus students are required to attend the first seminar presentations in semester 1 in addition to attending the residential school in semester 2.

 Requirements for students to complete each assessment item satisfactorily:

 To satisfactorily complete the Portfolio students must meet the requirements for each of the items in the Portfolio as described in the study materials.

 Penalties for late submission of required work:

 If students submit assignments after the due date without (prior) approval of the examiner then a penalty of 5% of the total marks gained by the student for the assignment may apply for each working day late up to ten working days at which time a mark of zero may be recorded.
 No assignments will be accepted after model answers have been posted.

 Requirements for student to be awarded a passing grade in the course:

 To be assured of a passing grade, students must demonstrate, via the summative assessment item, that they have achieved the required minimum standards in relation to the objectives of the course by satisfactorily completing all of the items in the Portfolio, as stated in 2 above.